state-less/leap/README.md

     npm start
     ```

-The backend should be running at
+The backend should be running at port 8080 and the frontend on port 3000.
+If you want to run the [demo page](https://state-less.cloud) yourself.
+You can clone the [project](https://github.com/state-less/leap-demo).

 <p align="right">(<a href="#top">back to top</a>)</p>